tardate/LittleArduinoProjects/PIC/PIC16F84ABlinky/README.md

 * MCLR is the Master Clear (Reset) input/programming voltage input.
 This pin is an active low RESET to the device
 * In the PIC16F8X, the programming high voltage is internally generated.
 To activate the Programming mode, high voltage needs to be applied to MCLR input.
 Since the MCLR is used for a level source, this means that MCLR does not draw any significant current.

-### Compileing the Project with the the MPLABX IDE
+### Compiling the Project with the the MPLABX IDE

-The [PIC16F84ABlinky.X](./PIC16F84ABlinky.X) project is a simple single-file program in assembelr that blinks an LED on pin RA3 (2) at about 4Hz.
+The [PIC16F84ABlinky.X](./PIC16F84ABlinky.X) project is a simple single-file program in assembler that blinks an LED on pin RA3 (2) at about 4Hz.
 The code was compiled with the [MPLABX IDE](https://www.microchip.com/mplab/mplab-x-ide) and device programmed with a PICKit 3.

 Project settings selected as follows: